 All other XCell stealth phones do not have a Google software component by default.

-Our company is not responsible for any damage or loss if any charger other than the one supplied is used or if an attempt is made to connect the phone to any other external device.
-We do not replace defects in any other way.
+Our company is not responsible for any damage or loss if any charger other than the one supplied is used or if an attempt is made to connect the Stealth Phone to any other external device.

 With a signed firmware, our programmers can verify that the firmware has not been tampered with when a user asks for it.
 Thanks to the encryption, obfuscation and signature of the firmware, no extraction for further cloning or analysis of the device depth is possible.